 The definition of romantic love is almost impossible to put into words.
 When you look it up, like many definitions, words point back to each other.
 Love is described as an intense romantic attachment; and romance is described as a deep feeling of love.

 The Buddhist definition of love is simpler.
-Maitri in Sanskrit or metta in Pali, the words simply mean wanting others to be happy.
+In the languages of the Buddha’s teachings, the word for love is maitri in Sanskrit or metta in Pali, and simply mean wanting others to be happy.

-Romantic love and the biased love we have for friends and family typically comes with strings attached.
+Romantic love and the biased love we have for friends and family is a kind of love that typically comes with strings attached.
 I know from my own relationship that there can be a transactional aspect to love, where I expect something—in fact many things—in return for my love.

 When I show my partner affection, I expect affection in return.
 When I give my time and energy to my friends, I expect the same back from them.
 When we don’t get the love and attention and affection back from those we offer our love, we often stop giving it and seek out partners, family, and friends who reciprocate.

 There’s no reason to feel shameful about this.
 But it’s useful to become aware of our inner expectations for the conditional love we give.
-And then, if you have the interest, to probe beyond transactional love to a pure form of love.
+And then, if we have the interest, to probe beyond transactional love to a pure form of love that Buddhism calls loving-kindness.

 We said that this form of love has strings attached.
 And that word, attachment, is key.
 In Buddhism, attachment is one of the three root causes of our mental suffering; not the healthy, psychological attachment of a child to its mother, or of loving partners to each other, but the attachment that externalizes our sense of happiness onto other people and other objects.